 AI that assesses creditworthiness of counterparties, customers, or borrowers using financial and alternative data signals.
 Includes alternative data credit scoring and portfolio risk modelling; distinct from supplier risk assessment which evaluates vendor reliability rather than creditworthiness.

 AI-driven credit risk assessment has reached a paradox: the technology works, but most lenders still have not deployed it.
 Fintechs like Upstart and specialist vendors like Zest AI run production systems processing billions in originations, demonstrating measurable approval lifts and automation gains.
 Incumbent bureaus have followed -- FICO 10T and VantageScore 4.0 now incorporate alternative data in mortgage underwriting.
 The technical case is settled.
-What keeps this practice at leading-edge rather than good-practice is a persistent knot of fairness, regulation, and institutional risk appetite.
-Documented production failures -- models that improve accuracy while systematically denying qualified applicants from certain demographics -- illustrate a trade-off that no vendor has cleanly resolved.
-Regulatory frameworks on both sides of the Atlantic are hardening: the EU AI Act classifies credit scoring as high-risk, while the CFPB continues tightening adverse-action and algorithmic-bias requirements.
-The result is a stalled adoption curve where forward-leaning credit unions and fintechs extract real value, but the broader institutional market remains gated by compliance complexity and unresolved fair-lending liability.
+What keeps this practice at leading-edge rather than good-practice is a persistent knot of fairness, regulation, institutional risk appetite, and now documented model governance failures.
+Upstart's multiple concurrent securities class actions (June 2026, Pomerantz, Rosen, Schall, Levi & Korsinsky) allege that Model 22 fundamentally fails to account for macroeconomic factors, overstates accuracy claims, and reveals model governance risks evading vendor disclosure—signaling litigation and capital-market liability as new adoption barriers.
+Beyond vendor viability, the fairness-accuracy trade-off persists: documented production failures show models improving accuracy while systematically denying qualified applicants from certain demographics.
+Regulatory frameworks are hardening on both sides of the Atlantic: the EU AI Act classifies credit scoring as high-risk (December 2, 2027 compliance deadline) with mandatory bias testing and conformity assessment; the CFPB continues tightening adverse-action and algorithmic-bias requirements, though April 2026 enforcement changes shifted from statistical disparate-impact testing to intentional-bias documentation.
+The result is a stalled adoption curve where forward-leaning credit unions and fintechs extract real value, but the broader institutional market remains gated by compliance complexity, unresolved fair-lending liability, and model governance risk.